Helpful Habits to Prevent Hips from Hurting!

 Proof of that "It's Never Too Late"

 Once, an 80-year-old woman started working with me because her left hip was hurting so bad that she could not walk up the stairs in the house anymore.
 Already after two weeks, she felt better and could once again waltz up those stairs.
 See, it's never too late to do something about aches and pains that limit your lifestyle.
 However, it takes some work.
-One method I have integrated into my workout system for rehab is a trigger release.
-It was introduced to me 16 years ago when I became certified from NASM.
+One method I have integrated into my workout system for rehab is trigger release.
+It was introduced to me 21 years ago when I became certified by NASM (National Academy of Sports Medicine).
 When my right ankle had kept me up at night due to an old teenage injury that caught up to me as I turned 40.
 With the trigger release and with some corrective exercises, I could once again get a good night's sleep.
 Trigger release is a miracle – try it out.

 Daily Trigger Release Routine